aglavic/genx/genx/README.txt

  * Change parameteriazation of interdiff model to use sigma+sigmar instead of sigmai+sigmar to make it equivalent to reflectivity models that only use sigma = sqrt(sigmai**2+sigmar**2).
 To fit sigmai one should create a user parameter or set proper limits in sigma+sigmar fit.
+ * Increase test coverage, especially for code inside of models.
+This lead to several bug fixes and will improve stability of future releases.

 Changes 3.6.28
 ==============